 For first time recreational customers Sierra Wellness requires signing a Dispensary Patient Agreement form and presenting current, valid government issued photo identification.
 Following your first visit to the store you will only need to present your ID for any future purchases.
 Any personal information you provide to us will be held in our company database and will not be accessible or shared outside our company.

+Anyone over 21 years of age can purchase cannabis for medicinal purposes.
+However, you must have your medical cannabis card in order to receive the 10% card-holder discount.
 Medicinal patients need to present an active medical marijuana card or temporary recommendation letter, valid government issued photo identification, and will also be asked to sign a Dispensary Patient Agreement upon first visit.
 Upon subsequent visits medicinal patients will only need to present their medicinal card and photo ID to make purchases.
 Per Nevada state law the photo ID accompanying your medicinal card or recommendation must be issued from the same state to be valid.
 Those wishing to become medicinal patients can view the steps to apply for a Nevada medicinal card on our New Patients page and may locate additional information on our medicinal FAQ page.

 Valid government issued photo identification can be an unexpired state issued identification card, driver's license, passport/passport card, or military identification which provides your name, date of birth, and facial photo.
 International customers may present current valid government issued photo identification from their country of residency as proof of identity.